Digital open badges in higher education

 • assessment criteria

-There are different badge systems, but Open Badge Factory (OBF) is the most commonly used in Finland.
-The system is based on the Open Badges standard, which enables flexible integration of digital badges into different study administration systems.
-There is also an Open Badge Passport application for personal storage of digital badges.
+Implementing digital open badges requires a dedicated technical system.
+Several badge management platforms exist, but in Finland, the most widely used is Open Badge Factory (OBF).
+This system is based on the Open Badges standard, which enables the flexible integration of badges with several educational administration systems.
+In addition, the Open Badge Passport application has been developed for the personal storage of digital badges.

 See also